 - Hotel and travel costs if you’re relocating

 When it comes to making an offer on a property, it’s a good idea to know what fixtures and fittings are included, as these can be quite costly.
 Second-hand white goods may not be worth a great deal, but buying all new ones is something you will need to add to your budget.

 Furniture can also be costly, especially when up-sizing or buying for the first time.
 If you require furniture from the moment you move in, these costs should be factored into the budget.

 Décor and DIY

-If you’re happy to live with your new homes décor for a while, then the costs of redecorating could be considered a little further down the line, but you should factor these into your budget, especially if it includes removing artex on the walls!
+If you’re happy to live with the current décor for a while, then the costs of redecorating could be considered a little further down the line, but you should factor these into your budget, especially if it includes removing Artex on the walls!

-If you are selling you home at the same time, you will need to consider the fees involved in selling at the same time – take a look at our guides to selling.
+If you are selling your home simultaneously, you will need to consider the fees involved in selling at the same time.